It’s happened again.

 That said, Behind Your Smile is a pretty straightforward story.

 Zhao Yiting is a young man seeking retribution and justice for what he lost ten years ago.
-Over the years, he’s molded himself into a cold and cunning person that is very lonely.
+Over the years, he’s molded himself into a cold, cunning, and lonely person.
 While this is a shell and a defense mechanism, we discover that part of his actions are a front that hide his true self and intentions.
 Deep down, Yiting still has a heart and cares deeply.
 It’s just buried beneath ten years of his anger and revenge agenda.

 Lee Xinyu is a young woman from an affluent background.
 When secrets of how her mom has been mismanaging the company business come to light, Lee Xinyu faces much opposition from those her mom has wronged and has to adopt a completely different lifestyle to continue living as she’s now broke and has to survive by her own means.